 Where ORA+CLE differs from an oracle deck or Tarot is that it’s a looser, more utilitarian exploration.
-Its scope encompasses the emotional experiences we have as designers*.
+Its scope encompasses the emotional experiences we have inter-personally.
 There’s plenty of space for critical thinking with ORA+CLE.
 Developed pragmatically, intuitively, and yes, sacredly—ORA+CLE is meant to be used on its own as a way of deepening inquiry, or as a compliment to a Tarot practice.

 Why an Oracle Deck?

 The designer/client relationship is at the core of my professional and artist practice.
 How to purify and make these unions more perfect is rich with opportunity.
 The inquiry lights me up.

 You see, cultivating the intimacy necessary for a rewarding designer/client rapport is often avoided under the guise of being ‘professional.’
 This fiction results in distrust, disinterest, dissatisfaction.
 On both sides.
 My stance is more emotional investment, not less, is the only way to conduct business.
 ORA+CLE is a tool to harness a paradigm shift.

 You say “Divination for Designer & Others…” I’m not a designer, is ORA+CLE for me?